hpxstarry/hpxstarry.github.io/_posts/2020-03-11-distributed databases.md

 * Fault tolerance
 * Scalability

-tradeoff between benefits of replication and work required to keep replicas consistent
+Tradeoff between benefits of replication and work required to keep replicas consistent

 ### What requirements does replicaiton should satisfy?